Codecademy/docs/content/typescript/concepts/arrays/arrays.md

   - 'paths/full-stack-engineer-career-path'
 ---

 In TypeScript, arrays are considered to be collections of single, "generic" types of values.
-All elements in an array must be of the same type of data.
+All elements must be of the same type of data as prescribed in the array definition.

 ## Defining an array